-For the purposes of this Permit, means all contiguous land, and structures, other appurtenances, and improvements on the land, used for treating, storing, or disposing of hazardous waste, or for managing hazardous secondary materials prior to reclamation.
-A facility may consist of several treatment, storage, or disposal operational units (e.g., one or more landfills, surface impoundments, or combinations of them).
-For the purpose of implementing corrective action under sections R.61-79.264.101.
-"Facility" includes all contiguous property under the control of the owner or operator seeking a permit under subtitle C of RCRA.
-This definition also applies to facilities implementing corrective action under RCRA Section 3008(h).
-The facility boundary is depicted in APPENDIX E - FACILITY MAP.
+For the purposes of this Permit means all contiguous land, and structures, other appurtenances, and improvements on the land, used for treating, storing, or disposing of hazardous waste.
+A facility may consist of several treatment, storage, or disposal operation units (e.g. one or more landfills, surface impoundments, waste piles, or some combination of these).
+For the purpose of implementing corrective action under R.61-79.264.100 and R.61-79.264.101, a facility includes all contiguous property under the control of the owner or operator seeking a permit under Subtitle C of RCRA.
+The approximate facility boundary is depicted in APPENDIX E - FACILITY MAP of this Permit.